Information on How to Get Ordained and Register as a Minister

-The Ordination and Officiant information is provided below in five steps, is designed help walk you through the most common steps to become a minister and perform a wedding ceremony in Texas.
+The Ordination and Officiant information is provided below in five steps, is designed help walk you through the most common steps in registering to become a minister for Texas and perform a wedding ceremony in Texas.

 Step 1 - How to Become Ordained

 How to get and become Ordained in Texas and become a minister to perform weddings and marriage ceremonies in Texas

 Our Ordinations for Texas are completely free and can be completed in less than a day.
 Thousands of people have registered and become licensed ministers in Texas.
 Once you have completed the ordination process you are able perform marriages through Open Ministry in and for the state of Texas!